gpadolina/TimeSeries-notes/TimeSeries/04 - JudgmentalForecasts.md

 4. Feedback is provided to the experts, who now review their forecasts in light of the feedback.
 This step may be iterated until a satisfactory level of consensus is reached.
 5. The final forecasts are constructed by aggregating the experts' forecasts.
+#### Experts and anonymity
+The first challenge of the facilitator is to identify a gorup of experts who can contribute to the forecasting task.
+The usual suggestion is somewhere between 5 and 20 experts with diverse expertise.
+Experts submit forecast and also provide detailed qualitative justifications for these.

+A key feature of the Delphi method is that the participating experts remain anonymous at all times.
+This means that the experts cannot be influenced by political and social pressures in their forecasts.
+Furthermore, all experts are given an equal say and all are held accountable for their forecasts.
+There have been suggestions that even something as simple as the seating arrangements in a group setting can influence the group dynamics.
+There is also ample evidence that a group meeting setting promotes enthusiam and influences individual judgement, leading to optimism and overconfidence.